Helping writers sharpen ideas, develop stronger structure, and cultivate clearer prose through in-depth, human editorial feedback.

 2. Line-Level Editing

-Next, the focus is on copyediting.
+Next, the focus is on copy editing.
 I look how to improve the clarity and readability, through evaluating language and its role within the writing.

 3. Analytical revision